 You can help your dear dogs by keeping these food items out of reach and asking your guests to do the same.
 However, if accidents happen—as they often do—then be sure to keep important phone numbers handy.
 If your regular veterinarian will be closed on Thanksgiving Day, then make sure to save the number for the nearest emergency veterinarian.

-There are also poison control helplines available 24/7.
+Poison control helplines are also available 24/7.
 They can talk you through the next steps if your pet eats something that he or she shouldn’t.
 The ASPCA poison control hotline is run by brilliant, board-certified veterinarian toxicologists.
 (Be advised that there may be a fee for the service.)
 I think every pet owner should keep their phone number readily available.

-Enjoy planning your dog’s Thanksgiving plate, and have a safe and happy holiday!
+Enjoy planning your dog’s (small) Thanksgiving plate, and have a safe and happy holiday!

 What safe foods do you give your dog at Thanksgiving?
 Which do you avoid?